dbarj/database/adb-migration/03-evaluate-database-compatibility/evaluate-database-compatibility.md

     ![Blue Checks](images/blue_checks_gen.png)

     * Note that some of the checks that have "Action Required" are related to Golden Gate, which is not the migration method we will use on this lab.
+    * Also, there are some false positive results related to "Timezone Version" under "Additional Tasks".
+This is because CPAT has no information about the target ADB.

+    In the next task, we will try to reduce the number of false positive results by gathering some information of our target ADB in advance.

     Now, close Firefox.

-## Task 3: Generate and open a CPAT report for our lab
+## Task 3: Collect target info to reduce CPAT warnings

-Now that we could see that CPAT could generate a report when you still don't know the migration method that will be used and the target type, let's create a more specific report, where I know where we are going and which method we are using.
+Now that we could see that CPAT could generate a report when you still don't know the migration method that will be used and the target type, let's create a more specific report, where I know where we are going, but haven't decided yet which method to use.

 In this lab, we will be moving:
-* *BLUE* PDB to *SAPHIRE* ADB using Data Pump.
+* *BLUE* PDB to *SAPPHIRE* ADB.
-* *RED* PDB to *RUBY* ADB using Data Pump with DB Links.
+* *RED* PDB to *RUBY* ADB.

-So, let's create a CPAT report where we only list issues for this specific migration methods.
+So, let's create a CPAT report where we only list issues for those specifics ADBs.

 1. First, let's collect information from our target ADBs to help CPAT identify the issues.